sanghamitraM/Text_Similarity/README.md

 ## Text-Similarity-Model
-This is project to takes as inputs two texts and uses the cosine similarity metric to determine how similar they are.
+This is a project which takes two texts as input and uses the cosine similarity metric on the TF-IDF values to determine how similar they are.

 ### Prerequisites
 Flask (for API) and Numpy.
 Check Requirements.txt.